 In the Configure Taxes page, click +Add Region and select United Kingdom from the drop-down.

 Under Pick a mode of configuration, select your prefered mode of tax computation.
 If you are using a third-party application for automated tax application on your Chargebee invoices, you can select the respective application.
 Select Manual to configure the tax rates for the UK region manually.

 Based on the type of product that you sell, select between I sell digital products and I sell Non-Digital products options in the UK VAT configuration page.
 This helps Chargebee apply an appropriate tax rate to your invoices, as UK VAT regulations specify different tax rates for digital and physical products.

-In the UK tax region page, verify the following settings in context of the new UK tax laws:
+On the UK tax region page, you can configure the following additional settings in the context of the UK tax laws:

 Chargebee collects the following address or location information as evidence of a customer's place of residence in adherence to the UK VAT location requirements.
 If you disable this feature, you have to collect the following evidence by yourself, to ensure that your customer is from the UK.